'Basketball savant' LaVall Jordan helped fuel Michigan's rise under John Beilein

 Yet, Jordan established his own respectable track record at Michigan and aided in the development of several of the program’s top backcourt players.

 “If you look through the guards that went through our program whether it was Tim (Hardaway Jr.) or Caris (LeVert) or Nik (Stauskas) or Trey (Burke) or Darius (Morris), how many of those guys went to the NBA?
 And none of them were five-star recruits,” Bartelstein said.
-“Those players get a ton of credit.
-Coach Beilein gets a lot of credit, but 'Vall was the one working with them day to day.
+“Those players get a ton of credit, Coach Beilein gets a lot of credit and 'Vall was an integral part of that, as well.
 He’s a really incredible player development coach and elite level as far as working with guards.”

 Bartelstein said Jordan’s success in that area stemmed from the amount of time he would spend watching film, breaking down clips and using examples from other college or NBA players.